gpospelov/BornAgain/devtools/architecture/Scattering.md

 `ParticleLayoutComputation::compute` increments `SimulationElement::m_intensity` by a scattering intensity times the `ProcessedLayout::surfaceDensity()`.
 The intensity is computed by `m_interference_function_strategy->evaluate`, which is implemented as `IInterferenceFunctionStrategy::evaluate`.
 Except for Monte-Carlo integration, this wraps just one call to `IInterferenceFunctionStrategy::evaluateSinglePoint`.
 For unpolarized scattering, and except for radial paracrystals, the next call goes to `DecouplingApproximationStrategy::scalarCalculation`.

-`DecouplingApproximationStrategy::scalarCalculation` performs a coherent and an incoherent summation over scattering amplitudes `ff` obtained from `ProcessedLayout::formFactorList()`, which is of type `FormFactorCoherentSum`.
+`DecouplingApproximationStrategy::scalarCalculation` performs a coherent and an incoherent summation over scattering amplitudes `ff` obtained by calling `FormFactorCoherentSum::evaluate` on members of `ProcessedLayout::formFactorList()`.
 The mixed sum is sum

 > |ff|^2 + |sum ff|^2 * (coherence_factor - 1)